What are dapps?

 The future of dapps

 The dapp ecosystem is increasing rapidly.
-In 2020, the total dapp transaction volume passed $271B.
+According to Dappradar.com, the total dapp transaction volume passed $271B in 2020.
 In 2021, the number of unique daily active wallets connected to dapps increased 7x.
 It’s easy to see why many people believe dapps will completely replace traditional apps in the coming years.

 The list of things you can do with dapps grows every day, and the possibilities are exciting.
 Developers and designers are creating new and fascinating dapps, reinventing existing industries, unlocking novel ones, and steadily chipping away at the early challenges with dapps.